Improved Schemes for Asymptotically Optimal Repair of MDS Codes

-To mitigate this issue, we can apply the \textsl{regenerating codes} framework \cite{Dimakis} in which a replacement node may download only \textit{part} of the contents of a surviving node rather than being forced to download the whole node.
-This is accomplished by viewing $E$ as a vector space over one of its subfields $F$ and allowing each surviving node to return one or more subsymbols of $F$.
+To mitigate this issue, we can apply the \textit{regenerating codes} framework \cite{Dimakis, SPDC} in which a replacement node may download only \textit{part} of the contents of a surviving node rather than being forced to download the whole node.
+This is accomplished by viewing $E$ as a vector space over one of its subfields $F$, and allowing each surviving node to return one or more symbols in~$F$.
 Crucially, each node may return fewer than $\log_{|F|}|E|$ symbols of $F$ when queried, and our goal is to download as few such subsymbols as possible.
 The (exact) \textit{repair bandwidth} of the code over $F$ is the total number of subsymbols downloaded in the worst case.
 We assume that each node returns an $F$-linear function of its contents so that we have a \textit{linear repair scheme}.